Sparse long blocks and the variance of the longest common subsequences in random words: Introduction

 for all $q$ in an appropriate closed interval around $0$.
-Here, $\gamma_{L,R}(q)$ is the coefficient for the mixed model: when the string $V_1V_2\dots$ is drawn according to $\mu_L$ and $W_1W_2\ldots$ is drawn according to $\mu_R$.
+Here, $\gamma_{L,R}(q)$ is the coefficient for the mixed model: when the string $V_1,V_2,\dots$ is drawn according to $\mu_L$ and $W_1,W_2,\ldots$ is drawn according to $\mu_R$.
 Similarly, $\gamma_R(q)$ is the parameter when both sequences are drawn according to $\mu_R$:

-where both strings $U_1U_2\ldots$ and $W_1W_2\ldots$ are drawn independently from each other with distribution $\mu_R$.
-The condition \eqref{M<R} makes sense: it seems clear that when we align two sequences drawn from the same distribution typically we should get a longer LCS than if we align sequences from a different distribution.
+where both sequences $U_1,U_2,\ldots$ and $W_1,W_2,\ldots$ are drawn independently from each other with distribution $\mu_R$.
+The condition \eqref{M<R} makes sense: it seems clear that when aligning two sequences drawn from the same distribution typically we should get a longer LCS than if we align sequences from a different distribution.
 This might be difficult to prove theoretically.
-(This is why we consider long blocks, since they make this kind of condition easily verifiable.)
-Also, we would need for $\gamma_R$ to have a well defined derivative at all its maximal points.
+(This is the reason for considering long blocks, since they make this kind of condition easily verifiable.)
+Also, we would need for $\gamma_R$ to satisfy some differentiability property at all its maximal points.
 In fact, instead of long blocks, any atypical long substrings such that its asymptotic expected LCS is smaller than $\gamma^*_k$ will do. \item{}A true restriction of our method is that the long blocks are of order greater than $\sqrt{d}$.
 Our current methodology does not carry over when this is lacking.
-It should be noted however, that different parts (exon, coding, non-coding part) of DNA are often pretty long, so the current assumption might not be totally unrealistic.
-We do not know how to treat the case, when the added long blocks have length below $\sqrt{d}$. \item{} We also assumed that the long blocks have length of order below a constant time $d$.
-For the cases with long blocks of order $d$ times a constant, a different paper would need to be written.
-But this seems clearly within reach, considering the present results. \end{enumerate} Summarizing: if we are willing to accept that the function $\gamma_R$ has a well defined derivative at its maxima and that the condition \eqref{M<R} holds, we probably should be able to get
+It should be noted however that different parts (exon, coding, non-coding) of DNA are often pretty long, so the current assumption might not be totally unrealistic.
+We do not know how to treat the case of added long blocks with length below $\sqrt{d}$. \item{} We also assumed that the long blocks have length of order below a constant times $d$.
+For long blocks-lengths of order $d$ times a constant, a different paper would need to be written.
+Clearly this seems within reach, considering the present results. \end{enumerate} Summarizing: if we are willing to accept the differentiability property of the function $\gamma_R$, and that the condition \eqref{M<R} holds, we probably should be able to get

 for a whole range of distributions used in practice to model DNA.
 We plan to investigate this problem in the future.